• Skip to primary navigation

 Just be careful as more and more those "good guys" are getting bought up by larger companies without a reputation for "being green", so you really need to stay on top of things.

-What might be "fragrance free" one day, might not be so the next.
+What might be “fragrance-free” one day, might not be so the next.

-You can for sure make your own products, but make sure to only use natural essential oils for your fragrances.
+However, make sure to only use natural essential oils for your fragrances.
 Of course, you have to be very very careful to make sure that you are buying pure essential oils (that post shows you how to evaluate companies for purity) since many essential oils on the market have been adulterated.

 An ionizer air purifier might help you deal with the effects of these fragrances.